 In order to qualify for SSDI, a person with Parkinson’s may have to show that he or she regularly requires doctor visits and he or she may have to provide the SSA with medical documentation.

-If you have questions about disability benefits and you have Parkinson’s disease, do not hesitate to contact our Tulsa Social Security Disability lawyers for a free consultation.
+If you have questions about disability benefits and you have Parkinson’s disease, do not hesitate to contact our Tulsa Social Security Disability lawyers for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability attorneys